Brooke Micke

 Research

-The second project focuses on the selection and evaluation of native forage legumes for their potential inclusion as small components of mixed ley systems in northern Sweden to increase persistence and provide ecosystem services in the form of pollinator food sources.
+My current research focuses on the diversification of forage legumes in agricultural systems in northern Sweden.
+I focus on the selection and evaluation of native forage legumes for their potential inclusion as small components of mixed ley systems in northern Sweden to increase persistence and provide ecosystem services in the form of pollinator food sources.
 Mixed leys play an important role in the agricultural landscape of northern Sweden, but the longevity of these systems is compromised by the poor persistence of red clover.
 Currently uncultivated native forage legumes may be able to increase the persistence of leys by contributing fixed nitrogen following the decline in red clover content.
 Additionally, they may provide ecosystem services to improve the sustainability of the system.
-The aim of this project is to identify candidate native legume species that could potentially be included in mixed leys with red clover as the major forage legume component.
-This selection process will work to identify species with desirable morphology and minimal anti-nutritional factors.
+The aim of this work is to identify native legume species that could potentially be included in mixed leys with red clover as the major forage legume component.
+This selection process works to identify species with desirable morphology and minimal anti-nutritional factors.

 Supervision